phofstet/grapin-employee-handbook/how-we-work.md

 Then others can read it on their schedule, when the natural lulls of the day allow it, rather than being interrupted right in their peak flow time.

 Don’t take that as gospel, though.
 Some times you really DO need to tightly collaborate with someone for an extended period of time, and that’s fine.
+For that we have (folowing the above *priorization* list):

+4. Basecamp pings,
+5. Basecamp campfires, or
-We have pings, hangouts, screensharing, or even in-person collaboration for when nothing else will do [...].
+6. Hangouts, screensharing, or even in-person collaboration for when nothing else will do.

-### In Self-Sufficient, Independent Teams
+## In Self-Sufficient, Independent Teams
 Organizational theory is thick with descriptions of the trade-offs between functional and project company structures.
-We seek to be more project than functional.
+As guidelined by Basecamp, we also seek to be more project than functional.
 This means a single project team should be able to go from idea to deploy as independently as possible.

-### With Managers of One
+## With Managers of One
-[...]
-We rely on everyone at _GRAPIN_ to do a lot of self-management.
-People who do this well qualify as managers of one, and we strive for everyone senior or above to embody this principle fully.
+We encorage to do a lot of self-management.
+People who do this well qualify as "managers of one", and we strive for everyone senior or above to embody this principle fully.

 That means setting your own direction when one isn't given.
 Determining what needs to be done, and doing it, without waiting for someone to tell you to.
 A manager of one will spend their time well when left to their own devices.
 There's always more work to be done, always more initiatives to kick off, always more improvement to be had.

+## Balanced
+We limit ourselves to a 42-hour work week.
+Keeping our hours at work limited forces us to prioritize the work that really matters.

+For time tracking we have developed our own *GRAPIN’s Time Tracking Tool*.
+Please see sections [Holidays and Absences](holidays-and-absences.md) and [Tools](tools.md).

-### Summary
+## Summary
-Basecamp is built to implement [Shape Up](https://basecamp.com/shapeup/4.0-appendix-01).
-In GRAPIN we implement a pseudo-version of Basecamp’s original methodology—which is summarized here:
+Basecamp is built to implement [Shape Up (last seen 22.02.2020)](https://basecamp.com/shapeup).
+In GRAPIN we implement a slightly different version of Basecamp’s original methodology—which is summarized here:

-1. We work in 4-week cycles.
-After each cycle there is a cooldown week,
+1. We work mostly in 4-, 6- or 8-week cycles.
+After each cycle there is a cooldown period: 1 week for 4-week cycles, or two weeks for 6- or 8-week cycles,
 2. Within a cycle we implement the features that are decided in the _Product Strategy_ meetings.
 Strategy meetings happen eventually before the cooldown weeks,
 3. Bets for the next cycle will be announced with a ✨ message on the HQ,
 4. Everyone in the company can influence what we should be working on through posting pitches 💡 on the _Message Board_,